 - The home is too small or contains too many distractions

-- The child will not respond well to professionals working with them inside their own home
+- The learner will not respond well to professionals working with them inside their own home

 - The outcomes of tuition are focussed on school transitions and it is felt that tuition outside the home is the best way to achieve these.